Erik Acharius: Publications and honors

-Also the Acharius Medal is awarded for lifetime achievement in lichenology.

 The collections of Acharius are distributed over several museums: the Finnish Museum of Natural History in Helsinki, which holds the Botanical Museum in Uppsala, the Swedish Museum of Natural History and the Botanical Museum in Lund.
 His papers are in the Library of Uppsala University.
 There are also specimens that he collected in the Natural History Museum, London.

 The following is a list of Erik Acharius's publications: